hamax97/opensoruce-contributions/llvm/howto_build.md

        CXX=<path/to/binary/clang++>            # Preferably a Clang++ release, it will be faster.
        GPU_ARCH=sm_61                          # Pascal architecture.
        GPU_COMPUTE_CAPABILITIES=61             # Compute capability of GTX 1050.
-       USE_DEBUGGER=ON                         # If on Debug mode.
+       USE_DEBUGGER=OFF                        # Set to ON if Debug mode.

-       # For some reason, when installing, this binary is not installed.
-So this is needed.
+       # For some reason, when installing, this binary (llvm-lit) is not installed.
+So, this is needed.
        export PATH=<where-you-built-llvm-and-clang>/bin:$PATH

 4. Configure: